itshaiheree/itshaiheree/README.md

 ### Hi there, I'm Muhammad Haikal Ali Abdillah (Haikal)!
-Just an ordinary kids from Indonesia who loves code and you, lol
+Just an ordinary kid from Indonesia who loves code and her :3

 <hr>